Kern brook lamprey: Reproduction

 All Lamprey spp. share the behavioral trait of using their oral discs to move rocks to form a nest.
 However, the size, number of adults per nest, and ideal water temperature all vary among species.
 O. richardsoni nests are constructed in gravel riffles where the water is within 10-18 °C. Both females and males use the natural downstream current to move rocks they have attached onto with their oral discs.
 Nest size is proportional to adult size.
 O. richardsoni adults, that range from 8–15 cm, make nests 15–20 cm wide, and 15 cm deep, with 2-4 adults in each nest.
 Due to its similar size, O. hubbsi may have similar nest structure; however, ideal spawning temperature and nest occupant number may vary between the two species.
 Spawning O. hubbsi females were collected in February, so it is assumed that the spawning period is February to March.

-Smaller species (<30 cm) often communally spawn, with polygynandry being the most common mating system.
+Smaller species (more than 30 cm) often communally spawn, with polygynandry being the most common mating system.
 It is speculated that smaller lamprey are polygynandrous to make up for their smaller size when building nests.
 Larger lamprey can move heavier rocks on their own, but smaller lamprey require several individuals to achieve the same results.

 O. hubbsi produces eggs that are slightly ellipsoidal and average 1.02mm in length.
-Absolute fecundity ranged from 1,433 - 2,762 eggs with a mean of 1,865, but a typical range for non-parasitic lamprey is 1,000-3,000.
+Absolute fecundity ranged from 1,433–2,762 eggs with a mean of 1,865, but a typical range for non-parasitic lamprey is 1,000–3,000.
 The absolute fecundity of the lampreys was determined by direct counting.
 Egg spawning occurs over several days.
 Since O. richardsoni eggs take around 10 days to hatch, the hatching timeline for O. hubbsi might be similar.
-A majority of lamprey die after spawning, with O. richardsoni females dying ~1 week after spawning, and males dying after 1–2 months.
+A majority of lamprey die after spawning, with O. richardsoni females dying approximately 1 week after spawning, and males dying after 1–2 months.